Video: The dead of winter – Maeshowe and the solstice

-This Friday, December 22, is the winter solstice – a day inextricably linked to Maeshowe in Stenness.
+Today, Saturday, December 21, is the winter solstice – a day inextricably linked to Maeshowe in Stenness.

 With its south-westerly facing entrance, Maeshowe’s best known attribute is its orientation towards the setting sun around midwinter (read more here).

-Five thousand years ago, as now, it may be that the solstice marked the passing of time – the death of the old year and the birth of the new one.
-Even today, in the dark depths of an Orkney winter, the solstice remains a welcome indicator that the light is returning.
+Five thousand years ago, as now, it is likely that the solstice marked the passing of time – the death of the old year and the birth of the new one.
+Even today, in the darkest depths of an Orkney winter, the solstice is a welcome milestone in the calendar after which we know the light will return.

 This video was originally broadcast in 2021.